 The results and a general review of the quarterly noise monitoring program conducted during the reporting period are presented in Appendix 3.

 In accordance with NBMP, operational noise assessments are conducted on a quarterly basis.
-During the reporting period noise assessments were conducted in March, June, August and December.
+During the reporting period noise assessments were conducted as follows...